The Pinnacle Foundation has recently refreshed our Board, resulting in an incredibly diverse, dedicated, and experienced Board of Directors.

 Sean is one of the three Co-founders of Pinnacle along with Philip Comans, his partner of 20+ years, and their long-term friend Paul Clark.
 Inspired by the Point Foundation in the US, Sean, Philip and Paul set up Pinnacle with pro bono help from Herbert Smith Freehills Lawyers and Saatchi & Saatchi.

 After three years in creation, Pinnacle was officially launched by our first Patron, The Hon Michael Kirby AC CMG when we issued our first two scholarships in February 2010.
-Sydney-based, Sean is also CEO of Pinnacle and leads a Management Committee of volunteers that runs the day-to-day activities of the foundation.

-Currently he is a Managing Director at a large international Executive Search firm, Allegis Partners.
+Until July 2017, Sean was Managing Director at a large international Executive Search firm, Allegis Partners.
 Prior to joining the firm, he was Managing Director of A.T.
 Kearney Executive Search, spending nine years at the firm growing their Australian and New Zealand business.
 He commenced his search career with Australia’s largest human capital consulting company Morgan and Banks.
 In preceding years he worked for the Australian subsidiaries of international banks JP Morgan, Chase Manhattan and Lloyds.
 Prior to this, he spent nine years in project management with a leading Australian construction and engineering company.

 Sean has a Bachelor of Applied Science and a Master of Commerce majoring in finance.
 Every day Sean sees the advantage of a good education.
 His passion is putting people into careers they love.
 Seeing people achieve their full potential is what inspires him and this was the inspiration for The Pinnacle Foundation.
 He wants to see every young LGBT+ person achieve their full potential and make a mark in the world.